rainbowdashlabs/sadu-docs/docs/queries/examples.md

 // Check that something changed Assertions.assertTrue(change.changed());
-// Check that two rows were added Assertions.assertEquals(change.rows(), 1);
+// Check that one row was added Assertions.assertEquals(change.rows(), 1);
 ```